A Basic Pandas Dataframe Tutorial for Beginners

 df.tail(4)Code language: Python (python)

-Each column or variable, in a Pandas dataframe has a unique name.
-We can extract variables with the dataframe name and the column name.
+Each column or variable in a Pandas dataframe has a unique name.
+We can extract variables using the dataframe name and the column name.
 This can be done using the dot sign:

 piq = df.piq